 Technology.
 Technology is the elephant in the room.
 With the exponential growth of technological capabilities, the human being has not seen much in the way of liberation from want and toil.
 The 8 hour work day is based in a world where people worked 10 or 12 hour days, and not on today’s computerized efficiencies.
 Many work more than 8 hours in an effort to approach a livable wage, and yet we overproduce and create so much waste.
 Walmart helps its employees sign up for welfare because they don’t pay enough.
 The truth is the capacity to produce an abundance with minimal labor is tremendous.
 Why must the lower order individual work so much for so little?
 Because it is the basis of ruling class society, efficiency or no efficiency.

 Libertarians.
-“It’s all the big government’s fault!”
+“It’s all Big Government’s fault!”
 Who runs the government?
 Communists or private profit?
 For what purpose?
 Who pays the lobbies?
 Think tanks?
 What’s the revolving door?
 Who is more powerful, rich or poor?
 Who usually benefits from mistakes and disasters?
 Wages have been stagnant for decades, one percent wealth has increased hundreds of percent.
 Is that because “the people” want it that way?”
 There is government and big business.
 If you eliminate government what are you left with?
+Would that enhance Liberty and Freedom or Feudalism?

-Don’t the masses want to stop their orgy of stupidity?
+Don’t the masses want to stop their orgy of stupidity and live happily?
+We often wonder how the lower orders can tolerate their lives.